Granatina/Template10-wiki/Docs-|-Bootstrapper.md

 1. Override **CreateRootFrame** - the return type of this override is a XAML Frame.
 If default content, properties, or registration in your app is custom, you can implement it here.
 1. Override **CreateNavigationService** - the return type of this override is a Template 10 INavigationService.
 If it is necessary for your to create the service in s a special way, including mocking, do it here.

+##Activation paths

+The Bootstrapper seals away many of the overrides that ship with the out-of-the-box Application class.
+Where a standard UWP app overrides OnActivated(), OnLaunched(), and several other activation variations, Template 10 simplifies the startup pipeline to the following:

+1. Application constructor
+1. OnInitializeAsync()
+1. OnPrelaunchAsync()
+1. OnStartAsync()
+1